-Betta fish need oxygen to breathe and keeping them in a totally sealed container for a lengthy period is not a great idea.
+Betta fish need oxygen to breathe; keeping them in a sealed container for a lengthy period is not a great idea.

-An aquarium lid will not completely seal the opening of your fish tank because there will still be vents and cut-outs so that air can still enter the tank.
+Note that most aquarium lids will not completely seal the opening of your fish tank because there will still be vents and cut-outs so that air can still enter the tank.

 How do you make a homemade fish tank lid?

-If your tank didn’t come with a lid then you can make a homemade fish tank lid.
+If your tank didn’t come with a lid, then you can make a homemade fish tank lid.
 Measure the length and width of your fish tank and note this.

 Cut out a slot to let any air tubing and wires that need to come into your tank.
 If you are using a hang on back filter, then cut out an area for the filter too.